fzero/lhl-lectures-legacy/README.md

-# Lighthouse Labs lectures
+# Lighthouse Labs lectures - old curriculum

 Simple stuff: one folder for each lecture.

-TODO: Maybe make this public?
+These lectures are for the old, mostly ruby-based curriculum.